Skip to content

 MkUnion will generate generic unions for you.

-You only need to declare each variant type of the union with a type parameter, and library will figure out the rest.
+You only need to declare each variant type of the union with a type parameter, and the library will figure out the rest.

 What is IMPORTANT is that each variant type (Branch, Leaf in this example) needs to have the same number of type parameters.